A1vinSmith/OSCP-PWK/HackTheBox/Windows/Active Directory/Forest/README.md

 So, looks like tt will fail as defender stop importing the script(PowerView.ps1) here.

 ### Follow the video from ippsec as it's more clear for what's happening here
-##### Below two commands equal to the "First Step".
+##### Below are two commands equal to the "First Step".
 Bypass the blocked importing of PowerView.ps1
-1. Create a user that natively belong to ACCOUNT OPERATORS
+1. Create a user that natively belongs to ACCOUNT OPERATORS
 ```
 net user alvin s3rvice /add /domain
 ```